nhpip/eztracer/README.md

 ### Options

 #### Processes
 The argument `--processes` is a list of processes, or a single process, that should be monitored.
-A process can be a pid in the form <x.y.z> or a name.
-If it's a name it will assume it's an atom (no neeed for the leading :), it will also accept a tuple containing atoms.
-It will first find any registered processes of that name, and if that fails a pg2 group.
-You can use "ranch" and it will get the pid of the ranch `:conn_sup` supervisor.
-This is the entry point of all API calls and will spawn a process to handle that request (you should also specify the arguments `--sol` and `--sos` in this case).
+A process can be a pid in the form <x.y.z> or a registered process name.
+If it's a name it will assume it's an atom, it will also accept a tuples in case of PG2 group searches.
+It will first find any registered processes of that name, and if that fails a PG2 group.
+Originally it was designed to work with the `ranch` socket acceptor (https://github.com/ninenines/ranch).
+With that in mind your can specify the word `ranch' and it will attempt to trace calls to that application.
+You should also specify the arguments `--sol` and `--sos` in this case.
+NOTE: The`ranch` option has not been tested on all versions.

 **Example:**
 `--processes "ranch,<0.1137.0>,AwesomeApp.Emailer,:erl_epmd,{phx,AwsomeApp.PubSub}"`